zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 components such as orchestrators and container registries often require you to set up the right permissions.
 In ZenML, this process is simplified with the use of [Service Connectors](../../stacks-and-components/auth-management).
-For this example, we will go ahead and use the [Service Account authentication feature of our GCP service connector](../../stacks-and-components/auth-management/gcp-service-connector.md#gcp-service-account) if you haven't already created a service connector in the last section:
+For this example, we need to use the [Service Account authentication feature of our GCP service connector](../../stacks-and-components/auth-management/gcp-service-connector.md#gcp-service-account):

 ```shell
 zenml service-connector register cloud_connector --type gcp --auth-method service-account --service_account_json=@<PATH_TO_SERVICE_ACCOUNT_JSON> --project-id=<PROJECT_ID> --generate_temporary_tokens=False